Strategy 1: Lose Weight

 Keeping yourself healthy will help to curtail your stress level and prevent your asthma from going into overdrive when a taxing or hectic time does occur.
 Relaxation exercises such slow, deep breathing and shoulder and neck rotations can assist in relieving the tension that builds up from long days at the office or from shuttling your kids around town in rush hour.
 A healthy diet once again comes into play, and it’s important to get an adequate amount of sleep.

 While yoga is a time-honored way to reduce stress, it has also been shown in a few studies to be directly helpful to reducing asthma symptoms.
-Similarly, a study published in 2010 found that six weeks of Tai Chi training contributed to significantly better lung functioning among middle-aged asthma sufferers – and improved their quality of life.
+Similarly, one study found that six weeks of Tai Chi training contributed to significantly better lung functioning among middle-aged asthma sufferers – and improved their quality of life.

 Jenkins adds one qualification: some acute stress, which induces adrenaline, might actually be good for asthma, since adrenaline is a bronchodilator; it opens up the airways briefly.
 But as for stress that comes from the daily grind, there are great advantages in taking steps to reduce that.